wilsonmar/wilsonmar.github.io/_posts/2018-01-03-hacker-sustainer.md

    Automated scripts need to actually ping a host name to make sure they are active.
    Automated scripts need to check whether a folder exists before taking action.
    Automated scripts need to check after each component is installed to ensure that it was actually installed.
 There could have been a typo in the installation command.

+   Manually typing command is more flexible than having them as automated scripts.
+But the lack of repeatability and potential typos makes them fragile and error-prone.

 ## 8. Display last key value processed